Calusa Recovery

 Short-term effects on the brain

-Heroin is an illicit opioid that has been misused by people for decades.
+People have been misusing heroin, an illegal opioid, for many years.
 In the 21st century, the use of heroin has caused a massive increase in both dependence and overdose deaths.
 The Route of Administration of heroin varies largely with intravenous root being the most common root including subcutaneous, intranasal, and intramuscular.
-Heroin gets metabolized in the central nervous system to monoacetylmorphine which acts as an agonist for the opioid receptors in the brain.
+Heroin changes in the brain to monoacetylmorphine, which activates opioid receptors.

 Heroin is approximately twice as potent as morphine and here are some underlying effects on the brain governed by the long-term use of heroin: